What is AutoGen?

 Installation

-# Install AutoGen (v0.4+) pip install pyautogen # For code execution in Docker (recommended) pip install pyautogen[docker] # Set your API key export OPENAI_API_KEY="sk-..."
+pip install pyautogen pip install pyautogen[docker] # for Docker sandbox export OPENAI_API_KEY="sk-..."

 Hello World: Two-Agent System